Jim Crow laws: End of legal segregation

 The decisive action ending segregation came when Congress in bipartisan fashion overcame Southern filibusters to pass the Civil Rights Act of 1964 and the Voting Rights Act of 1965.
 A complex interaction of factors came together unexpectedly in the period 1954–1965 to make the momentous changes possible.
 The Supreme Court had taken the first initiative in Brown v.
 Board of Education (1954), declaring segregation of public schools unconstitutional.
 Enforcement was rapid in the North and border states, but was deliberately stopped in the South by the movement called Massive Resistance, sponsored by rural segregationists who largely controlled the state legislatures.
 Southern liberals, who counseled moderation, were shouted down by both sides and had limited impact.
 Much more significant was the civil rights movement, especially the Southern Christian Leadership Conference (SCLC) headed by Martin Luther King Jr. It largely displaced the old, much more moderate NAACP in taking leadership roles.
 King organized massive demonstrations, that seized massive media attention in an era when network television news was an innovative and universally watched phenomenon.

 SCLC, student activists and smaller local organizations staged demonstrations across the South.
-National attention focused on Birmingham, Alabama, where protesters deliberately provoked Bull Connor and his police forces by using young teenagers as demonstrators – and Connor arrested 900 on one day alone.
+National attention focused on Birmingham, Alabama, where protesters (mostly young teenagers), faced off against Commissioner of Public Safety Bull Connor, Connor arrested 900 on one day alone.
 The next day Connor unleashed billy clubs, police dogs, and high-pressure water hoses to disperse and punish the young demonstrators with a brutality that horrified the nation.
-It was very bad for business, and for the image of a modernizing progressive urban South.
+The brutality undermined the image of a modernizing progressive urban South.
 President John F. Kennedy, who had been calling for moderation, threatened to use federal troops to restore order in Birmingham.
 The result in Birmingham was compromise by which the new mayor opened the library, golf courses, and other city facilities to both races, against the backdrop of church bombings and assassinations.

 In summer 1963, there were 800 demonstrations in 200 southern cities and towns, with over 100,000 participants, and 15,000 arrests.
 In Alabama in June 1963, Governor George Wallace escalated the crisis by defying court orders to admit the first two black students to the University of Alabama.
 Kennedy responded by sending Congress a comprehensive civil rights bill, and ordered Attorney General Robert F. Kennedy to file federal lawsuits against segregated schools, and to deny funds for discriminatory programs.
 Martin Luther King launched a huge march on Washington in August 1963, bringing out 200,000 demonstrators in front of the Lincoln Memorial, at the time the largest political assembly in the nation's history.
 The Kennedy administration now gave full-fledged support to the civil rights movement, but powerful southern congressmen blocked any legislation.